gemadarc/gemadarc.github.io/facility/mpi.md

 ---
 ---

-# The Max-Plank-Institute for physics operates three facilities to investigate germanium detectors
+# The Max-Plank-Institute for physics operates three facilities to investigate germanium detectors:

 # Galatea